-On Facebook and Twitter, you tag your friends with the @ symbol and topics with the #.
-If you see something that says #WordoftheDay, the tweet or post will concern the Word of the Day in some way.
-But what do you call the # symbol?
-Where did it come from?
-Its myriad names and its appearance are intertwined.
+On Twitter, Facebook, and Instagram, you tag your friends with the @ symbol and topics with the #.
+If you see something that says #WordoftheDay, the tweet or post has something to do with Word of the Day.
+And once you click on that marked topic, you’ll likely see all public posts about it.
+It’s a great tool for finding people talking about a particular subject (and for categorizing pictures of your fantastic pet).
+But what do we call the # symbol?
+And where did it come from?
+Some names are common…some not so much.

-The phrase “number sign” arose in Britain because “pound sign” could easily be confused with the British currency.
-The # symbol is sometimes spoken as the word “number” as in the word “number two pencil.”
+The phrase number sign arose in Britain because “pound sign” could easily be confused with the British currency.
+And of course, the # symbol is sometimes spoken as the word “number” as in the word “number two pencil.”

-But what is its official name?
-The octothorpe.
+But the signs official name is the octothorpe.
 What does that mean?
-It’s actually a made-up word.
-It was invented in the same laboratories where the telephone came from.
+It’s actually a made-up word, invented in the same laboratories where the telephone came from.
 The scientists at Bell Laboratories modified the telephone keypad in the early 1960s and added the # symbol to send instructions to the telephone operating system.
-Since the # symbol didn’t have a name, the technicians made one up.
+Since the # symbol didn’t have a name, the technicians thought one up.
 They knew it should be called “octo-” something because it has eight ends around the edge.
 But how to make “octo” into a noun?
 What happened next is not entirely clear.
 According to one report, Bell Lab employee Don MacPherson named it after the Olympian Jim Thorpe.
-Another former employee claims it was a nonsense word that is a joke.
-Another unverifiable report is much more etymologically satisfying.
-The Old Norse word “thorpe” meant “farm or field”, so octothorpe literally means “eight fields.”
+Another former employee claims it was a nonsense word, meant as a joke.
+Another unverifiable report is much more etymologically satisfying: the Old Norse word “thorpe” meant “farm or field”, so octothorpe literally means “eight fields.”